hirelvin/hirelvin/README.md

-- 👋 Hi, I’m @hirelvin, a IT and Fin-tech recruiter
+- 👋 Hi, I’m @hirelvin, a recruiter focus on Fin-Tech and AGI
-- 👀 I’m interested in hiring it devops engineers/staffs
+- 👀 I’m interested in hiring for Quants and AI staffs
 - 🌱 I’m currently learning how to connect with them and to hire them
-- 💞️ I’m looking to collaborate with lots of great employer
+- 💞️ I’m looking to collaborate with lots of great talents
 - 📫 Here's my gmail address at talent.elvin.lee@gmail.com
 - 📎 Here's my LinkedIn's profile linke at https://www.linkedin.com/in/talent-elvin/
-- 🐦 Here's my telegram's ID at https://t.me/Talent_Elvin
+- 🐦 You can link me on Telegram at https://t.me/Talent_Elvin
 - 👀 Looking for engineers/staffs with the skills as Go/Rust/C/C++/Python.etc..
-- 👀 Looking for quantitative trading talents like quant researcher/trader/dev.etc..
+- 👀 Looking for quantitative trading talents like quant researchers/traders/dev/AI Researchers.etc..
-- 🤝 You will have a better career, more income and a better future
-- 🤝 Elvin is a ✨ special ✨ responsible ✨ senior recruiter, and welcome to ping me when you fell free
+- 🤝 Elvin is a ✨ special ✨ responsible ✨ senior recruiter, and welcome to ping me as you fell free